Submitted by James E. Miller of the Ludwig von Mises Institute of Canada,

 After wartime price controls were relaxed in the late 1940s, capitalists and private investors were freed of government burden and began investing in the country yet again.
 Washington’s budget was cut significantly, including hundreds of billions removed from the Pentagon’s death machine expenditures.
 Stockman brings attention to the data: “Between 1954 and 1963, real GDP growth averaged 3.4 percent while annual CPI inflation remained subdued at 1.4 percent.”

 So yes, this was the non-bubble prosperity Krugman is looking for.
 As Justin Raimondo writes, “[E]ight years of relative fiscal sanity under the Eisenhower presidency ushered in the greatest economic expansion in modern times.”
 What’s funny is that Krugman is one of the biggest cheerleaders of post-war prosperity and continually advocates going back to the Ike-era.
 But he wrongly attributes the golden times to pro-union labor policies and high rates of taxation.

 Regardless, the takeaway from the decade of General Motors, Elvis, decent manners, and the Red threat is bubbles are not necessary for economic growth.
 By trying to stimulate demand, the Fed only mucks up economic calculation and capital accumulation.

 Krugman’s solutions for the bubble-addicted economy are no better than his own understanding of economic theory.
 Widespread unemployment can be cured, in his opinion, by weaker purchasing power, a stronger welfare state, and continual government spending.
 In other words, by top-down central planning that attempts to tweak society “just so.”
 All these efforts are nothing but a shell game that take money from some and give it to another.
 Basically, Krugman is King Solomon with a sword, cutting everyone into parts he sees most fit.

+Saying we need continuous financial bubbles to keep full employment is such a flawed conception of economics, it belongs on an island of misfit philosophies.
+Krugman’s incessant promotion of statism is doing more harm to the economy than good.
 As an opinion-molder, he is perpetuating the economic malaise of the last few years.
 More bubbles won’t help the recovery, just harm it more.
 In the middle of a grease fire, Krugman calls for more pig fat.
 And the rest of us are the ones left burnt.